lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 environment settings and the commands for executing the application.
 Using batch jobs and job files has multiple advantages:

-* You can reproduce your experiments and work, because it's all steps are saved in a file.
+* You can reproduce your experiments and work, because all steps are saved in a file.
 * You can easily share your settings and experimental setup with colleagues.
 * Submit your job file to the scheduling system for later execution.
 In the meanwhile, you can grab a coffee and proceed with other work (,e.g., start writing a paper).